API

 export KUBECONFIG=/path/to/your/k8sConfig.yml

-6. Verify that the created node is ready and correctly configured:
+6. Verify that the created node is ready and correctly configured by running the following command:

 kubectl get nodes